 Very rarely will a buyer offer an all-cash deal and most buyers expect to put down a substantial deposit with the remainder financed.
 Yet, acquiring the needed financing from lenders can be a challenge.
 This leaves you, the seller with two options: lower you asking price or work with the buyer to overcome their financial challenges.
 Seller financing is becoming more and more popular, as sellers realize it not only dramatically increases the pool of buyers, it also allows them to get a better price.

 If the business relies upon its location, the lease can be a critical factor.
 More than likely, the lease can be assigned to the new owner.
 But, before putting your business on the market, check the terms of your lease and see if it allows for an assignment.
 There may be conditions, such as personal guarantees and increased deposits imposed on the seller and the buyer.
 If the lease cannot be assigned to the new owner, ask the landlord what is required for the new owner to be approved for a new lease.

 10. Are Their Hidden Complications?

 Expect prospective buyers to ask whether or not you have any skeletons in the closet.
 They will most likely be uncovered during the due diligence process, so it’s best to be upfront with buyers and deal with them early on.
 These sorts of things may include legal liabilities, sketchy financials, labor relations problems, a history of poor customer service, or any other hazards that affect the sale of the business.
-If you try to hide them, or put off mentioning them, they will eventually surface and you will likely lose your credibility that you’ve established with any prospective buyer.
+If you try to hide them or put off mentioning them, they will eventually surface and you will likely lose the credibility that you’ve established with any prospective buyer.